sphinxlogic/.github/profile/README.md

 Setting up your dev environment

-    Install the latest SSCLI build With Visual Studio 2003, 2005, 2010 Pro, Architect or Ultimate.
+    Install the latest SSCLI source With Visual Studio 2003, 2005, 2010 Pro, Architect or Ultimate.

     Fork the sscli repo